iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

-[Related Technologies](/doc/user-guide/related-technologies)) and for ad-hoc scripts on top of Amazon S3 (or any other cloud) used to manage ML <abbr>data artifacts</abbr> like raw data, models, etc. Unlike Git-LFS, DVC doesn't require installing a dedicated server; It can be used on-premise (e.g. SSH, NAS) or with any major cloud storage provider (Amazon S3, Microsoft Azure Blob Storage, Google Drive, Google Cloud Storage, etc).
+[Related Technologies](/doc/user-guide/related-technologies)) and for ad-hoc scripts on top of Amazon S3 (or any other cloud) used to manage ML <abbr>data artifacts</abbr> like raw data, models, etc. Unlike Git-LFS, DVC doesn't require installing a dedicated server; It can be used on-premises (e.g. SSH, NAS) or with any major cloud storage provider (Amazon S3, Microsoft Azure Blob Storage, Google Drive, Google Cloud Storage, etc).

 Let's say you already have a Git repository and put a bunch of images in the